 The person that has passed seems like they passed so long ago.
 The person you are left with is not the same as the one who has been taken from you.

-Our spoken goodbye was one that I hardly remember and one that I know was near meaningless to her.
+Our external goodbye, and by “external” I mean physically spoken goodbye was one that I hardly remember and one that I know was near meaningless to her.
 Even then, when I kissed her and told her goodbye for the final time, it was similar to kissing a stranger.
 There was hardly anything there.

 I have begun to cherish the moments with my loved ones more than ever before.
 I’ve learned to spend a little more time, hug a little longer, and love a lot stronger.
-I hope that others can learn the same lesson before they have to lose someone.
+I hope that others, without a loss to trigger it, can learn to as well.

 Written by: Danni Huber